WanderWise Wandering Tech Guide

 If you haven’t taken the assessment yet, click here to get your personalized score and see where your loved one falls on the risk graph.

-Layering Technology for Comprehensive Safety
+Layering Technology for Comprehensive Support

-There’s no single device that solves wandering—but there is a strategy that works: layering.
+There’s no single device that solves wandering — but there is a strategy that works: layering.
 This means combining several tools that work together to prevent, monitor, and respond to wandering behaviors, based on your loved one’s risk level.

 For example, you might start with:

-• A Smart Lock to prevent unnoticed exits,
+• A Smart Lock to prevent unnoticed exits, then add

-• A Camera to observe patterns or nighttime activity,
+• A Camera to observe patterns or nighttime activity, and finally

 • A Wearable GPS to help you find your loved one quickly if they leave.